Mordziarz/RSCUcaller/README.md

 The boxplot_between_groups() function enables statistical analysis of RSCU values at the codon level.
 It utilizes the Kruskal-Wallis test to assess significant differences in RSCU values among groups, followed by Dunn's post-hoc test for pairwise comparisons.

 To utilize this function, you need to prepare a table called grouping_table with two columns:
-name: This column should contain the names of the sequences, corresponding to the name column from the get_RSCU_out() data frame.
+"name"-This column should contain the names of the sequences, corresponding to the name column from the get_RSCU_out() data frame.
-group: This column should specify the group to which each sequence belongs.
+"group"-This column should specify the group to which each sequence belongs.

 ```{r}
 Boxplot_between_groups(get_RSCU_out = get_RSCU_out, grouping_table = grouping_table, width = 6, height = 6, xlab = "title of x lab", res = 300)